 Urgent Aid Needed for Lebanon

-Over 30,000 people fleeing the war have already arrived in Lebanon, where the PCPM Foundation is providing assistance.
+Over 55,000 people fleeing the war have already arrived in Lebanon, where the PCPM Foundation is providing assistance.
 This number is expected to rise.
 The list of needs on the ground is extensive: mattresses, blankets, hygiene products, powdered milk, and kitchen utensils.
 You can help by visiting pcpm.org.pl/lebanon.

 Lebanon is facing not just one crisis but multiple overlapping ones.
 The ongoing economic crisis, the most severe in decades, has already forced people to seek safety and food far from their homes.
-The number of refugees, estimated at around one million, is equivalent to about 20% of Lebanon’s population.
+The number of refugees, estimated at more than one million, is equivalent to about 25% of Lebanon’s population.
 People are often forced to leave their homes in a panic, with no time to pack anything.
 They arrive in northern Lebanon – where PCPM operates – without food, spare clothes, and with their entire families.

 Dr. Wojtek Wilk, CEO of the PCPM Foundation